NuGet/Samples/README.md

 This repo contains NuGet sample packages.

-1. `ConsoleApp` - This console application will set the current UI culture to English, Japanese, and Russian, and output a string from `ClassLibrary`
+1. `Satellite-Packages/ConsoleApp` - This console application will set the current UI culture to English, Japanese, and Russian, and output a string from `ClassLibrary`

-2. `ClassLibrary` - This "localized" class library project exposes string properties for consumption within `ConsoleApp`.
+2. `Satellite-Packages/ClassLibrary` - This "localized" class library project exposes string properties for consumption within `ConsoleApp`.

-3. `ClassLibrary.nuspec` - The spec for creating the `ClassLibrary` runtime package
+3. `Satellite-Packages/ClassLibrary/ClassLibrary.nuspec` - The spec for creating the `ClassLibrary` runtime package

-4. `ClassLibrary.ja-jp.nuspec` - The spec for creating the `ClassLibrary.ja-jp` satellite package
+4. `Satellite-Packages/ClassLibrary/ClassLibrary.ja-jp.nuspec` - The spec for creating the `ClassLibrary.ja-jp` satellite package

-5. `ClassLibrary.ru-ru.nuspec` - The spec for creating the `ClassLibrary.ru-ru` satellite package
+5. `Satellite-Packages/ClassLibrary/ClassLibrary.ru-ru.nuspec` - The spec for creating the `ClassLibrary.ru-ru` satellite package

-6. `ClassLibrary.Localization.nuspec` - The meta package that pulls in both `ClassLibrary.ja-jp` and `ClassLibrary.ru-ru`
+6. `Satellite-Packages/ClassLibrary/ClassLibrary.Localization.nuspec` - The meta package that pulls in both `ClassLibrary.ja-jp` and `ClassLibrary.ru-ru`

-`ConsoleApp` has a NuGet package reference to `ClassLibrary`.
+    `Satellite-Packages/ConsoleApp` has a NuGet package reference to `Satellite-Packages/ClassLibrary`.
 By adding a package reference to `ClassLibrary.ja-jp`, `ClassLibrary.ru-ru`, or `ClassLibrary.Localization`, the output of the console application will change to include localized strings.

+7.  `ContentFilesExample` is a sample package and project that demonstrates how to use the contentFiles feature in NuGet 3.3+

 ## Documentation and Further Learning